second-state/SSVMRPC/nodejs/README.md

 # SSVMRPC - nodejs implementation
 A mechanism to deploy and execute WebAssembly(Wasm) code on secondstate.io's stateless stack-based virtual machine, located at [github.com/second-state/SSVM](https://github.com/second-state/SSVM).
 This nodejs application, takes JSON request objects and returns JSON response objects.

 This nodejs application is a wrapper around secondstate.io's Wasm as a service (server) application.
 As you will see below this application can deploy any execute Wasm remotely using only a few lines of code at most.
-The request that you send is received by a service provider (and server that is running secondstate.io's [SSVMRPC software](https://github.com/second-state/SSVMRPC)).
+The request that you send is received by a service provider (any server that is running secondstate.io's [SSVMRPC software](https://github.com/second-state/SSVMRPC)).
 The SSVMRPC software delivers your request object to secondstate.io's Wasm virtual machine(SSVM).
 Once SSVM has performed the execution a response object is returned to your nodejs environment.

 Usage
 Install ssvmrpc nodejs package